 You bought your domain name for your business, but haven't gotten around to getting a website.
 You are secure in the knowledge that the domain is like a property deed in cyberspace - or is it?
 Check those domains regularly to see what's there!

 According to an article in Canadian Technology & Business by George Butters, a small New Brunswick gallery registered www.beaverbrookartgallery.org through Expiry Corporation of Vancouver, a reseller for U.S. registrar Enom.
 Since the gallery wasn't using the site, their home page was rented out to an "adult" site.
-When queried by the gallery, ICANN (Internet Corporation for Assigned Names and Numbers) said a registrar is NOT in violation of the ICANN accreditation agreement by using a domain name without the registered owwner's knowledge or permission, to host porn for the registrar's profit.
-The photos of young women and porn links are gone now, but it makes you wonder if ICANN has lost control.
+When queried by the gallery, Internet Corporation for Assigned Names and Numbers (ICANN.ORG) said a registrar is NOT in violation of the ICANN accreditation agreement by using a domain name without the registered owwner's knowledge or permission, to host porn for the registrar's profit.
+The photos and porn links are gone now, but it makes you wonder if ICANN has lost control.

 Domain name registration is now done by private businesses called registrars, resulting in a new problem - domain name disputes.